-Mandatory fire detection tools, inspection, public education and safety measures increase fire safety Casualties from fire usually occur when an item of the building content is set on fire and the inhabitants are not alerted or escape routes are inaccessible.
+Mandatory fire detection tools, inspection, public education and safety measures increase fire safety Casualties from fire usually occur when an item of the building content catches fire and the inhabitants are not alerted or escape routes are inaccessible.
 It is precisely at this point where safety measures must be improved, for example via mandatory fire detectors and sprinklers, public education or fast and safe escape routes.
-In most cases, only at a later stage, when the inhabitants should have had time to leave the building, might the fire spread to the construction products of the building.
+These measures should ensure that in most cases the fire spreads to the construction products only after the inhabitants have had time to safely escape from the building.